Chit Chat in Slow French for 20 minutes (FR/EN Subs)

 French fries, lots of them.
 Pastries, too.

 I prefer...
 Maybe it's a question of habit, but I prefer Belgian pastries, so I'd still say the food, even though I think some French people will...
-Won't like that answer much.
+Won't like that answer very much.

 That's it, I've tried to answer as many questions as possible without making this video too long either, because I don't want to knock you out at the start of the year.